-The Kraft Heinz Savings Plan (the "Plan") (formerly H. J. Heinz Company Employees Retirement and Savings Plan) is a defined contribution plan covering eligible salaried and non-union hourly employees actively employed by the Company (as defined below).
+The Kraft Heinz Union Savings Plan (the "Plan") (formerly H. J. Heinz Company SAVER Plan) is a defined contribution plan covering eligible hourly employees actively employed by the Company (as defined below).
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 as amended ("ERISA"), and the U.S. Internal Revenue Code of 1986, as amended (the "Code").
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the U.S. Internal Revenue Code of 1986, as amended (the "Code").
 The following description of the Plan provides only general information.

-Effective December 30, 2016, the Kraft Foods Group, Inc. Thrift Plan merged with the Plan.
-The transfer is shown as "Transfer from Kraft Foods Group, Inc. Thrift Plan" on the statement of changes in net assets available for benefits.
-Effective December 30, 2016, non-union hourly employees transferred from the Kraft Heinz Union Savings Plan to the Plan.
-The transfer is shown as a "Transfer from Kraft Heinz Union Savings Plan" on the statement of changes in net assets available for benefits.
+Effective December 30, 2016, the Kraft Foods Group, Inc. TIP Plan merged with the Plan.
+The transfer is shown as "Transfer from Kraft Foods Group, Inc. TIP Plan" on the statement of changes in net assets available for benefits.
+Effective December 30, 2016, non-union hourly employees transferred from the Plan to the Kraft Heinz Savings Plan.
+The transfer is shown as a "Transfer to Kraft Heinz Savings Plan" on the statement of changes in net assets available for benefits.